Find out the information you must give to customers on food products and how to give it.

 If a product has been packaged in a protective atmosphere, include the words ‘packaged in a protective atmosphere’ on the label or packaging.

-You must provide information on allergens in food.
+You must give information on allergens in food.
 This includes substances produced or derived from allergens or used in processing the food.

 - cereals containing gluten, such as wheat (including spelt and khorasan wheat), rye, barley and oats